MKDale/ethics-frameworks/index.md

 layout: default
 ---

-> "Everyone in a complex system has a slightly different >interpretation.
-The more interpretations we gather, the >easier it becomes to gain a sense of the whole."
+> "Everyone in a complex system has a slightly different interpretation.
+The more interpretations we gather, the easier it becomes to gain a sense of the whole."
 >
->"Without reflection, we go blindly on our way, creating more >unintended consequences, and failing to achieve anything >useful."
+>"Without reflection, we go blindly on our way, creating more unintended consequences, and failing to achieve anything useful."
 >
-> - Margaret J. Wheatley
+> -Margaret J. Wheatley

 # Incorporating Ethical Thinking